 Viral marketing The internet version of word-of-mouth marketing.
 If your product or service goes ‘viral’, it is shared on the internet.

 Wholesale To sell goods and services to those buying for resale (e.g. a shop) or for business use.

-Hier kan je nog meer zakelijke vocabulaire vinden die handig van pas komen in de gesprekken die je met klanten voert.
+- Hier kun je nog meer zakelijke vocabulaire vinden die handig van pas komen in de gesprekken die je met klanten voert.

-Of kijk in de Business English Survival Guide
+Of bekijk de inhoud van The Business English Survival Guide

 Vele onderwerpen op het gebied van Zakelijk Engels